Compassion, Privilege, and Spiritual Practice

 The inequality gap is so wide that I fear that the love, compassion, and kindness gained from spiritual practices by privileged Americans like me might be disproportionately benefiting other privileged people.

 The fact that I was at the retreat is proof that I live a life of privilege.
 By most American standards, I don’t make much money.
 However, this is a choice I have made rather than the result of circumstance.
-I come from a good family and a set of good friends that I know would help me if I ever came into an emergency.
+I come from a middle-class family and social network that I know would help me if I ever came into an emergency.
 This means that I can afford to take risks- to move often, to travel to India, to work at low-paying jobs I believe in, and to take time off to go to Maui for spiritual retreat.
 I am also a white male.
-This means it is easier for me to get jobs, rent apartments, and I have more social capital available than many others.
+This means it is easier for me to get jobs, avoid the police, rent apartments, and I have more social capital available than many others.
 Lastly, I am a citizen of the United States.
 I am the resident of a country that disproportionately benefits from our neoliberal economic system, often at the expense of others.

-On some level all of us at the retreat came from a privileged position in our global society.
-It’s likely then, that now the retreat is over, most of us will spend the majority of our time among other privileged people, even if that only means that we are hanging out with other Americans.
+On some level, all of us at the retreat came from a privileged position in our global society.
+It’s likely then, that now the retreat is over, many of us will spend the majority of our time among other privileged people, even if that only means that we are hanging out with other Americans.

 So if we are being kinder, warmer, and more caring to a society of privilege, in what ways does that help the most marginalized of us?